-On February 28, 2022, as part of the Alchemee acquisition, Taro U.S.A. acquired 100% ownership of The Proactiv Company Holdings, Inc., Proactive YK and The Proactiv Company Corporation, including their respective subsidiaries.
+On February 28, 2022, as part of the Alchemee acquisition, Taro U.S.A. acquired 100% ownership of The Proactiv Company Holdings, Inc., Proactive YK and Alchemee Skincare Corporation (f/k/a The Proactiv Company Corporation), including their respective subsidiaries.
 Taro U.S.A. assigned its entire ownership of the shares of those entities to the Company.